Saving $1.5M/year with insurance pricing tools for actuaries

 I started our design process by working with Mark to map the new app's objects, their relationships, and their data properties.

-That map-in all four of its iterations-helped us formalize new language as we shared ideas with the team.
+Iterating on our object map helped formalize new language as we shared ideas with the team.

 Sitemaps before screens